iconincar/isotope-docs/scripting/canvas.md

 For more drawing examples, see the [Cairo Cookbook](https://www.cairographics.org/cookbook/).

 A `canvas` is a visual object and therefore exposes the same methods that all visuals provide.
 Only methods specific to the `canvas` object are listed here.
 See the [visual object](./visual) for common visual methods that may be used.
-Th remove and destroy a canvas from the layout, use the visual's [destroy method](./visual#method-destroy).
+To destroy a canvas and remove it from the layout, use the visual's [destroy method](./visual#method-destroy).

 ## Method: draw